kolotyluk/kolotyluk.github.io/_posts/2014-07-03-modern-web-apps.markdown

 The HTML apps suffered from both slow and unpredictable start-up, as well as operation.

-A decade and a half later I am learning to use the current generation of Single Page Apps, or SPAs, using (Ember)[http://emberjs.com], and I get this feeling of deja vu.
+A decade and a half later I am learning to use the current generation of Single Page Apps, or SPAs, using Ember, and I get this feeling of deja vu.
 Aside from these new apps starting up fast, and performing with crisp responsiveness, the principle is pretty much the same: load up a massive amount of JavaScript that ultimately renders the final HTML on the client side instead of the server side.

 Fortunately, it is much easier to build effective web apps that do not degenerate into a rat's nest of spagetti code:

-1. Ember adds Object Oriented features to JavaScript
+1. [Ember](http://emberjs.com) adds Object Oriented features to JavaScript, as well as many other features for general programming and UI implementation.
-2. (Require)[http://www.requirejs.org] lets you modularize your code similar to Java import statements.
+2. [Require](http://www.requirejs.org) lets you modularize your code similar to Java import statements.
-3. (WebJars)[http://www.webjars.org] further improves modularity and collaboration via aritfact repositories.
+3. [WebJars](http://www.webjars.org) further improves modularity and collaboration via aritfact repositories.

+Of course, no matter how wonderful the platform, APIs, or language, it is always possible to write crappy, unreadable code; but at least with the right tools and dicipline, we can all do a better job.